 - Step 2.
 Independently, silently and legibly write 5-10 causes for the "notice" on the sticky notes.

-Only list one cause per sticky note.
-Hint: Focus on things that are within your control or perceived control. - Step 3.
+Only list one cause per sticky note. - Step 3.
 Working as a team, organize all the sticky notes into common themes or topical buckets. - Step 4.
 Ask a team volunteer to write the categories along the perimeter of the large sticky note sheet. - Step 5.
 As a team, determine the causal relationship between each category or topical bucket and draw an arrow connecting the cause and effect.
 For example, if you have instructional strategies and poverty, instructional strategies will not cause poverty, but poverty might impact instructional strategies.
 In Step 6 you would draw an arrow going from poverty to instructional strategies. - Step 6.
 Count the number of arrows going INTO each category.
 Which category has the most arrows?
 This may be the area of greatest impact and a focus for the Comprehensive Local Needs Assessment.